VoltCruelerz/OwlMarble-Magic/feats/feats.md

 You've manifested some of the power of chromatic dragons, granting you the following benefits:

 - Increase an ability score by 1, to a maximum of 20.
 - As a bonus action, you can touch a simple or martial weapon and infuse it with one of the following damage types: acid, cold, fire, lightning, or poison.
 For the next minute, the weapon deals an extra 1d4 damage of the chosen type when it hits.
-After you use this bonus action, you can't do so again until you finish a long rest.
+After you use this bonus action, you can't do so again until you finish a short rest.
 - When you take acid, cold, fire, lightning, or poison damage, you can use your reaction to give yourself resistance to that instance of damage.
 You can use this reaction a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

 ## Gift of the Giants [Pixel_Engine]